tgoldenphoenix/my-markdown-notes/docs/programming-md/linux/networking/03-network-layer.md

 The **Routing algorithms** determine the contents of the routers’ **forwarding tables**.

+`Gateway` is an old term for a router.
+Although we call them routers these days, the term gateway is still used in some contexts (such as default gateway

 ## IP Datagram Format

 Note that an **IP datagram** has a total of 20 bytes of header (assuming no options).
 If the datagram carries a TCP segment, then each datagram carries a total of 40 bytes of header (20 bytes of IP header plus 20 bytes of TCP header) along with the application-layer message.